-Students review a piece of theatre as audience members and share their thoughts and opinions with others.
+Students review a piece of art as audience members and share their thoughts and opinions with others.
 They find out more about career pathways by researching arts organisations.
-They also explore future education and training opportunities, considering potential career pathways.
+They also explore future education and training opportunities, considering potential career pathways in the arts.
 They reflect on what they have learnt and how this may influence their future choices.